SNodeC/snode.c/README.md

 Volker Christian ([me@vchrist.at](mailto:me@vchrist.at) or [Volker.Christian@fh-hagenberg.at](mailto:volker.christian@fh-hagenberg.at))

-Some components are also copyrighted by Students
+Some components are also copyrighted by Students:

 -   Json Middleware